THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G301 | Osmary Medina | Premature death and ethnicity in the Great Lakes G311 | Samir Memic | (title will need to change for Portfolio) Examination of County Characteristics and Their Effects on Health Outcomes
-G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States G451 | Justin Robinson | (title will need to change for Portfolio) Exploration of Health-Related Factors in six selected U.S. States
+G331 | Kathryn Menta | Analysis of Various Health Determinants Across States I Have Lived or Visited G391 | Sakshi Pandit | (title will need to change for Portfolio) Analyzing Different Health Outcomes G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States G451 | Justin Robinson | (title will need to change for Portfolio) Exploration of Health-Related Factors in six selected U.S. States
 G461 | Reina Samuel | (title will need to change for Portfolio) An Analysis Of How Different Factors Impact Health Outcomes Using CHR 2023 Data